 - Research actually suggests that, shortly after she arrives, baby can recognize the comforting scent that emanates from their mother’s breasts, underarms, and even beauty products because of her keen sense of smell,

-Because of this keen sense of smell, many Aromatherpists passionately recommend that Mama shouldn't use essential oils or scented body care products for several weeks – if not months – to give baby the time to experience the world and not overload the senses.
+Because of this keen sense of smell, many Aromatherapists passionately recommend that Mama shouldn’t use essential oils or scented body care products for the weeks postpartum – to give baby the time to experience the world and not overload the senses.

 To this point, I feel it’s important to mention that should put things into proper perspective.
 Moms across the nation regularly wear deodorant, perfume, use aerosols, burn scented candles and bring their baby to places that are filled with fragrances.
 It’s impossible to avoid artificial or natural fragrances.